google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 1. Medical use: Infrared thermometers are commonly used in medical settings to measure body temperature without direct contact with the skin.

-2. Cooking: Infrared thermometers can be used to measure the temperature of cooking surfaces, such as grills, stovetops, and ovens, to ensure food safety and prevent overcooking or undercooking.
+2. Cooking: Infrared thermometers can measure the temperature of cooking surfaces, such as grills, stovetops, and ovens, to ensure food safety and prevent overcooking or undercooking.

 3. HVAC: Infrared thermometers are used to measure the temperature of heating, ventilation, and air conditioning systems to diagnose issues, such as air leaks, insulation problems, or HVAC performance.